-This is part of an ongoing Q&A series with our originator partners.
+This is part of an ongoing Q&A series with our borrower partners.

 BG: For those who haven’t heard of Zinobe, can you briefly explain what Zinobe does?